John Walter Shirley

 Robert aged 7 yrs. b.1932 d.1992 (my father) and Frank aged 5

 yrs.b1930.
 This left my Uncle Jack b.1921--still living, Auntie

 May b?1923, and Auntie Rosina b.?1925 (Ex School Headmistress

 in Littleover, Derby) in Torpoint to complete their education,

 Uncle Jack -joined the Army, met and married Elizabeth(Betty) from Wales.

 Auntie May- ? unmarried- I met her once when she visited us on I.O.M in 1959 (I was 4yrs old) she was not in contact with family members, and died a few years ago, I believe.

 Auntie Rosina- joined the Wrens, married Norman Bucknall, she was Head Mistress at Comprehensive School in Littleover, Derby.
 Where she still lives, has been married for just over 50 years.

-had known my mother Brenda Marjorie Kneale-Armstrong for years
+my mother Brenda Marjorie Kneale-Armstrong for years (I.O.M)

 Any help with family info would be appreciated.